Creating a phytoplankton-fishery observing program for sustaining local communities in Indonesian coastal waters

 Objectives: (1) to review the outcomes of the July 2023 training workshop in Lombok, Indonesia, and (2) to discuss a workplan for Year 1 of the project in order to set up a logistically feasible sampling program for benthic phytoplankton and fisheries in the Lombok/Gili Matra region so that data collection can begin early in the project.

-• First PST meeting summary
+First PST meeting summary

-• Training/capacity building workshop (July 5–7, 2023; Lombok, Indonesia)
+• Community training and knowledge dissemination workshop (July 5–7, 2023; Lombok, Indonesia)

 • General lecture on “Creating a phytoplankton-fishery observing program for sustaining local communities in Indonesian coastal waters” (July 4, 2023; ITI (Institut Teknologi Indonesia) Campus, Serpong, South Tangerang, Indonesia)